Lawsuit Funding and Litigation Financing

-How do you get Lawsuit Funding?
+How do you get a Lawsuit Cash Advance?

 The legal system can be a confusing myriad of paperwork, trials, lawyers, judges, and juries.
 The distinction between civil and criminal cases can be even more confusing to people who haven’t dealt with the system on a firsthand basis.
 If someone violates a criminal law, they are liable for fines and, potentially, time in jail.
 If a person violates a civil law, they are liable for the injury or damage they caused.
 However, this is typically resolved through the granting of “monetary compensation,” otherwise known as a cash settlement, to the injured or damaged party.